kyeum/webpage/_posts/2019-11-01-KIST_first.md

 # Present Projects
 2019.11 ~
-Theme : Design of the gait rehabilitation device
+Theme : Design of the gait rehabilitation device using soft-skeleton devices

 ㆍDesign robot orthotic device to help the patient retrain motor coordinate for walking.